davidtchiu/davidtchiu.github.io/teaching/cs475/hwk6.sched/index.md

 };
 ```

-The time library gives you access to quite a few different clocks.
-For this assignment, we need a really precise stopwatch, called `CLOCK_MONOTONIC`.
+The time library gives you access to quite a few different clocks for telling date/time, but for this assignment, we need a really precise stop-watch, called `CLOCK_MONOTONIC`.
 ```c
 #include <stdio.h>
 #include <time.h>